Public Administration, Minor

 If you have an interest in working for the public sector, you may want to consider the Minor in Public Administration.
 The minor provides knowledge in public administration theory and process, administrative writing, fiscal management and human resource administration.
 As with the bachelor’s degree, the minor is oriented toward local government, growth management and the environment.

-The 21-credit-hour Minor in Public Administration consists of the following seven core courses.
+The 18-credit-hour Minor in Public Administration consists of the following core and elective courses.
 For more information, please visit the UCF Undergraduate Catalog.

 Prerequisite: POS 2041